NativeScript/docs-v7/docs/ui/professional-ui-components/ng-ListView/selection.md

 # RadListView Item Selection
 The Item Selection feature allows the end users to select items.
 A couple of selection modes are available, as well as events which are fired when the selection state of an item changes.

-There are two _selection behaviors_ which define how item selection works:
+The value of the {% typedoc_link classes:RadListView,member:selectionBehavior %} property determines how the item selection works.
+It accepts the values from the {% typedoc_link enums:ListViewSelectionBehavior %} enumeration:
-- `None` - items cannot be selected
+- {% typedoc_link enums:ListViewSelectionBehavior,member:None %} - items cannot be selected
-- `Press` - items are selected by tapping on them
+- {% typedoc_link enums:ListViewSelectionBehavior,member:Press %} - items are selected by tapping on them
-- `LongPress` - items are selected by holding them
+- {% typedoc_link enums:ListViewSelectionBehavior,member:LongPress %} - items are selected by holding them

-There are two main selection modes:
+Additionally, the value of the {% typedoc_link classes:RadListView,member:multipleSelection %} property determines which selection mode will be used.
+The available options are:
-- _multiple selection_ - allows for selecting multiple items. `RadListView` keeps track of which items are selected and exposes them through a `getSelectedItems()` method.
+- _multiple selection mode_ - allows for selecting multiple items. `RadListView` keeps track of which items are selected and exposes them through a `getSelectedItems()` method.
 Multiple selection is enabled by setting the `multipleSelection` property to `true`.
-- _single selection_ - only one item can be selected at a time.
+- _single selection mode_ - only one item can be selected at a time.
 This mode is enabled by setting the `multipleSelection` property to `false`.

 ## Selection Events
 To notify you when the selection state of an item is changed, `RadListView` exposes the following events: